gavjeffrey/CIB.PhoneBook/README.md

 The backend needs to be running for the UI to function properly for the get and post requests.
 If you try to run it without the backend there will be errors written to the developer console.

-The front end shoudl run at the following local Uri: http://localhost:4200/
+The front end should run at the following local Uri: http://localhost:4200/

 ## Assumptions
 - I time boxed myself to 3 hours to complete this project (time is money).